FOODS TO SKIP WHEN YOU HAVE PCOS:

 If PCOS becomes chronic, it leads to several other disorders like diabetes, endometrial cancer, heart disorders and stroke.

 Several medication systems are employed for the treatment PCOS.
 But first treatment begins at home, if we make some changes in our daily lifestyle and diet.
-There are some foods that should be avoided in PCOS.
+There are some FOODS TO SKIP WHEN YOU HAVE PCOS.

 - High glycemic index food